dokterdok/Continuity-Activation-Tool/README.md

 * Activate continuity: Does a Continuity compatibility check, backups the original Systems kexts, disables a Mac-model blacklist in the Buetooth kext, whitelists the Mac board-id in the Wi-Fi kext.
 * System diagnostic: Produces a report of the current system parameters influencing Continuity.

 **Warning:** Users should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
-A backup is recommended before attempting to install the tool.
+A backup is recommended before attempting to use the tool.

 ## Compatibility list
 Your Mac might need a hardware upgrade in addition to the software patch to be able to work with Continuity.
 The table below is based on this [guide (forum thread)](http://forums.macrumors.com/showpost.php?p=20124161).
-If you know sure that there are inaccuracies, please report it on the thread.
+If you notice inaccuracies, please open an issue or report it to the guide author.

 Mac Model | Hardware change required | Software patch required (e.g. via this tool) :---|:---|:---